apmarshall/kubernetes-study-guide/README.md

 | PIDPressure | `True`: Too many processes running | | |
 | NetworkUnavailable | `True`: Network not correctly configured | | |

+## Security

+- Need a method of authentication and authorization to the API server
+- Decide if anonymous requests to API server will be allowed
+- Decide if service account tokens will be allowed
+- Need a means of certificate bootstrapping and distribution -> Nodes provisioned with public root cert for cluster, client credentials for kubelet = client cert
+- Service accounts -> secure communication between pods and API server